Marie Darby

-Marion Marie Stringer Darby (née Büchler, 2 August 1940 – 10 October 2019) was a New Zealand marine biologist and teacher.
+Marion Marie Stringer Büchler (Marie Darby), 2 August 1940 – 10 October 2019) was a New Zealand marine biologist and teacher.
 She was the first New Zealand woman to visit the Antarctic mainland.
 In January 1968, she travelled on the Magga Dan, the first tourist vessel to the Ross Sea, and visited Scott Base with other staff and tourists.
 She prepared a checklist of sub-Antarctic birds for the information of tourists on board and later wrote an article on summer seabirds to be seen between New Zealand and McMurdo Sound.
 Mt Darby in Antarctica is named after her.

 Biography

-Marie Darby was born in Wellington on 2 August 1940, the daughter of Marie Payne Büchler (née Stringer), a general practitioner, and Arthur William Büchler.
+Marie Büchler was born in Wellington on 2 August 1940, the daughter of Marie Payne Büchler (née Stringer), a general practitioner, and Arthur William Büchler.
 Her interest in the sub-Antarctic and Antarctic began at a young age, when her mother used to take her down to the wharf to watch boats returning from the sub-Antarctic.
 Marie and her mother also went together to talks given by Dominion Museum director Robert Falla about penguin and seals.

-Darby was educated at Hutt Valley High School, and then studied at Victoria University of Wellington, where she graduated with a BSc.
+Büchler was educated at Hutt Valley High School, and then studied at Victoria University of Wellington, where she graduated with a BSc.
 She completed an honours and a master's degree at the University of Canterbury, specialising in ichthyology.
 Her 1966 master's thesis was entitled The ecology of fishes in tidal rockpools: with a revision of the common littoral species Tripterygion nigripenne Cuv., and Val., 1836 (Tripterygiidae: Blennioidei: Teleostei).
 At the time of her trip south, she was working as a marine zoologist at Canterbury Museum, but she had spent a year at the Portobello marine biological station in Dunedin and had taken part in several study trips in Cook Strait.
 She was also an Honorary Ranger.

 She married John Darby, a zoologist and biological photographer for the University of Canterbury.
 John Darby was working at the penguin colony at Cape Bird, 60 miles north of Scott Base, from December 1967 to February 1968, so he was already in Antarctica when Marie arrived.

 She died on 10 October 2019, aged 79 years, at Te Omanga Hospice in Lower Hutt.